Jets begin Aaron Rodgers’ 21-day practice window in next step in recovery from torn Achilles tendon

 “And I think it’s remarkable what he is doing, but he is also smart in regards to how fast it’s going.”

 NOTES: Special teams ace Justin Hardee (hamstring) and offensive lineman Wes Schweitzer (calf) also had their 21-day practice windows opened.
 They were both limited. … RB Breece Hall was limited with a hamstring issue.
-Also among the players limited at practice were LT Mekhi Becton (ankle/knee), CB Michael Carter II (hamstring), DL Will McDonald (shoulder) and OL Billy Turner (finger). … Rookie RB Israel Abanikanda sat out with an illness. … Saleh expects WR Allen Lazard, benched last week, to play against Atlanta.
+Also among the players limited at practice were LT Mekhi Becton (ankle/knee), CB Michael Carter II (hamstring), DL Will McDonald (shoulder) and OL Billy Turner (finger). … Rookie RB Israel Abanikanda sat out with an illness. … Saleh expects the struggling Lazard, benched last week, to play against Atlanta.
+Lazard said he was “a little caught off guard,” but spoke to the coach and “I can see his reasoning for it and everything.”

 AP NFL: https://apnews.com/hub/nfl